Five steps for connecting a custom domain to your Nation

 4. Click the Add domain button.

-When you add a domain, you'll be taken to domain settings.
+When you add a domain, you'll be taken to domain settings page that looks like this.

 1. Update your nameserver records.
 In a new browser tab or window, log into your domain provider account, and find where you manage your DNS settings.
 Depending on your provider, this may be called Zone File Settings, Manage Domains, Domain Manager, DNS Manager, or something similar.